Frequently Asked Questions

-Applicants can receive additional guidance during our grant preparation workshops and webinars.
+Applicants can receive additional guidance during our grant preparation webinars.
 Workshops and webinars are scheduled prior to the deadline for each grant category.
 During each workshop and webinar, staff will explain how to fill out the application, what constitutes a competitive proposal, and how your application will be evaluated.

 Yes!
 To be eligible for an individual artist/scholar award, you must be a resident of Montgomery County for at least the past 12 months, and be at least 21 years old.
 You also must be a practicing artist or scholar with demonstrated ability in the art or humanities discipline of your proposed project.